What to Eat After Tooth Extraction?

 After your tooth is removed, it’s important to eat a nutrient-dense diet.
 Yogurt with granola can help you get the nutrients that your body needs to heal and recover from surgery.

-Granola should be made by combining oats with nuts (walnuts), seeds (sunflower), dried fruit (raisins), and coconut flakes–whatever kind of mixture sounds good!
-Simply stir these ingredients together until evenly coated with oil or butter before baking them at 350 degrees Fahrenheit for about 15 minutes until golden browned on top but still soft underneath when pressed down gently between two fingers
+Granola should be made by combining oats with nuts (walnuts), seeds (sunflower), dried fruit (raisins), and coconut flakes—whatever kind of mixture sounds good!
+Simply stir these ingredients together until evenly coated with oil or butter before baking them at 350 degrees Fahrenheit for about 15 minutes until golden brown on top, but still soft underneath when pressed down gently between two fingers

 Eat soft food for a few days after your tooth is removed.